We need scalable solutions

 Plant-based, cultivated, and fermentation-derived seafood can provide consumers with delicious, nutritious, and affordable seafood products without sacrifice.

 Plant-based seafood is made from plant-derived ingredients processed to replicate the taste and texture of seafood.
 Cultivated seafood is made by cultivating cells from aquatic animals.
-Fermentation involves harnessing microorganisms, such as yeast, to efficiently produce ingredients for plant-based and cultivated products.
+Fermentation involves harnessing microorganisms, such as yeast, to efficiently produce ingredients for plant-based and cultivated products, or to be processed directly into seafood products.

-- No reliance on—or limitation from—wild population productivity or geographical considerations: These production platforms rely on consistent manufacturing and raw material inputs with robust supply chains and unconstrained supply.
-Manufacturing facilities for plant-based and cultivated seafood need not be constructed near sensitive, expensive, and overburdened coastal areas.
+- Minimal reliance on—or limitation from—wild population productivity or geographical considerations: Alternative seafood production relies on consistent manufacturing and raw material inputs with robust supply chains and unconstrained supply.
+Manufacturing facilities for plant-based, cultivated, and fermentation-derived seafood need not be constructed near sensitive, expensive, and overburdened coastal areas.

 - Highly efficient inputs: Products can be made from highly efficient protein sources, such as fungi, with the potential to use byproduct streams and residual biomass from other agricultural or biological industries as feedstocks.

-- Fewer health risks: Fish and shellfish are two of the eight most common food allergens, causing more than 90 percent of food allergic reaction episodes in the U.S. Additionally, some people limit seafood consumption due to concern about high levels of mercury and other toxins, and the FDA advises those who are pregnant or breastfeeding to avoid certain species of fish completely.
+- Safer end-products: Fish and shellfish are two of the eight most common food allergens, causing more than 90 percent of food allergic reaction episodes in the U.S. Plant-based and fermentation-derived seafood (though, in most cases, not cultivated seafood) will be safe for those with seafood allergies.
+Additionally, some people limit seafood consumption due to concerns about high levels of mercury and other toxins, and the FDA advises those who are pregnant or breastfeeding to avoid certain species of fish completely.

 - Reduced loss in the supply chain: Plant-based items have a longer shelf life and can reduce the need for costly refrigerated transportation while providing an attractive opportunity for local production in landlocked areas.
-Furthermore, the production processes for both plant-based and cultivated seafood are more controllable and predictable, allowing for better real-time response to demand and for much more customized end products that precisely meet consumer needs.
+Furthermore, the production processes for all alternative seafood are more controllable and predictable, allowing for better real-time response to demand and for much more customized end products that precisely meet consumer needs.
 More valuable cuts, product formats, and species of seafood products could be produced without generating low-value byproduct waste.

-These benefits create an opportunity for plant-based and cultivated seafood to provide a healthier and ultimately less expensive alternative to conventional seafood.
+These benefits create an opportunity for alternative seafood to provide a healthier and, ultimately, a less expensive choice than conventional seafood.

 Open-access research can advance alternative seafood.

-Virtually no dedicated funding outside of a few companies’ R&D budgets has been expended in this area.
-And the estimated total global R&D expenditure to date across all forms of alternative seafood is on the order of $10 to $20 million.
+Very little dedicated funding outside of a few companies’ R&D budgets has been expended in this area.
+And the estimated total global R&D expenditure to date across all forms of alternative seafood is likely less than $100 million.

 Thus, this industry exhibits tremendous potential to benefit from concerted public and private resource allocation.